-In today’s global marketplace, logistics managers grapple with risk, volatility and uncertainty on a daily basis.
+In today’s marketplace, logistics managers grapple with global supply chain risk, volatility, and uncertainty on a daily basis.
 Major disruptions along the supply chain can result from natural disasters such as hurricanes, earthquakes, floods, and tornadoes, or they can result from labor disputes such as the recent lengthy longshoreman’s union strike along the entire west coast of the United States.
 Moreover, the aftershocks can be damaging for years into the future.

 While logistics managers should take a proactive approach to mitigate future disruptions, many companies lack a formal process and resources for analyzing and minimizing risk.
 The vast network of suppliers across multiple countries and industries makes that process formidable.
 However, this is precisely the function that an innovative, technologically progressive third-party logistics services provider (3PL) offers.
 Through collaboration, a 3PL provides its clients with strategic risk management plans tailored to address the inherent threats embedded in the supply chain.

-Mitigating Global Risk Starts with Specificity and Region Expertise
+Mitigating Global Supply Chain Risk Starts with Specificity and Region Expertise

-To begin mitigating risks in the global supply chain, an organization must evaluate the risks specific to its industry, develop appropriate responses to disruptions and determine the processes and technology necessary for implementation.
+To begin mitigating global supply chain risks, an organization must evaluate the risks specific to its industry, develop appropriate responses to disruptions and determine the processes and technology necessary for implementation.
 The pitfalls to this process include lack of expertise in compliance, laws, technology, IOR/EOR, and comprehension of the out-of-country points in the supply chain network.

 Thus, collaboration with an innovative 3PL with considerable resources and presence in multiple countries and industries represents the most efficient way to mitigate risks in the global supply chain.
 Flash Global offers a wide array of customizable solutions to end-to-end supply chain issues, and it has connections in over 140 countries through 630+ forward stocking locations, 15 distribution centers, IOR/EOR expertise, five regional command centers, and a global team comprised of 35 Six Sigma Green Belts and three Six Sigma Black Belts driven to ensure that each client realizes the greatest savings along the network.